THE SHORT VERDICT:

 Later, at the end of episode 10, while Rin is still in prison, and San is trying to figure out a way to save him, Won asks her, “How can you think of someone else when you’re with me?”

 I couldn’t believe my ears.
 Not only is it such an entitled train of thought, it’s incredibly self-centered as well.
-After all, she’s trying to save his best friend, from death, and all he think about, is why she would think of someone else instead of him.
+After all, she’s trying to save his best friend, from death, and all he thinks about, is why she would think of someone else instead of him.
 This made me so mad.

 Other Won highlights